cb0806151/cbh-mancala/README.md

 7/30/21
 - fix errors with draft of piece moving logic

+7/31/21
+- create draft of board
+- start plotting out the frontend architecture

 Backlog
 - check out next.js tips and tricks
 - halfway point recap
 - update favicon
 - figure out how to randomize starting turns
-- start plotting out the frontend architecture
-- switch to react
+- add in extra turn when you score a point
+- add in take-opposite-house rule

 </p>
 </details>